iannn07/S5-BDA-Project-House-ROI-Forecasting/README.md

 ### Modeling

-1. Implementing Multi Linear Regression model
+1. Multi Linear Regression
+2. Logistic Regression

 # Summary
 We could say that the data is not well-suited for regression analysis, and this issue indicates that the data is not linear.
 You could see the result of this dataset analysis in [here](https://github.com/iannn07/S5-BDA-Project-House-ROI-Forecasting/blob/main/4.%20Modeling/Modeling.ipynb).